 You do not need to do anything special to repay an emergency loan.
-However, you need to decide what to do with the Current Debt (pay it off, re-borrow it, etc.).
+However, you need to decide what to do with the current debt (pay it off, re-borrow it, etc.).
 The interest penalty only applies to the year in which the emergency loan is taken, not to future years.

 Emergency loans are combined with any current debt from last year.
-The total amount displays in the Due This Year area under Current Debt.
+The total amount displays in the Due This Year cell under Current Debt.

 Emergency loans depress stock prices, even when you are profitable.
 Stockholders take a dim view of your performance when they witness a liquidity crisis.
+Emergency loans are often encountered when last year's sales forecasts were higher than actual sales or when the Finance Department failed to raise funds needed for expenditures like capacity and automation purchases.